 Sony ST-S333ESXIIsearch eBay

 Rarely seen in the U.S., the ST-S333ESXII was the European version of the ST-S730ES.
 Our contributors Tim and Ann report: "We have an ST-S333ESXII and an ST-S730ES and they are virtually identical on the outside, and the user manual that came with the ST-S333ESXII is an international one labeled as the manual for the 'ST-S333ESXII/ST-S730ES.'
 What's even more interesting is that the performance specs in this manual for this dual-labeled tuner are slightly better than the specs for our American market ST-S730ES.
 In our system, the ST-S333ESXII is actually a better tuner than our ST-S730ES - the ST-S333ESXII is a really close second to the Macs in sound quality, and just as good as the McIntosh MX 117 and Hitachi FT-5500MKII for DXing.
 This leaves us wondering if Sony somehow cheapened the ST-S730ES for the U.S. market.
 We've not done an A/B of the ST-S333ESXII vs. one of our ST-J75s.
 Sony also made an ST-S333ESG [mostly $75-150 on eBay - Editor] and an ST-S333ESGII in their ES series line of tuners (we have seen several of each on eBay), but they have a different external design than the ST-S333ESXII and the ST-S730ES and poorer performance specs."
+Tim compares a stock ST-S333ESXII to three top modded tuners on our Shootouts 2.0 page.
 The ST-S333ESXII usually sells for $125-210 on eBay.

 Sony ST-S444ES (1984, $340) search eBay